IMF, World Bank begin push to swap debt relief for green projects

 The IMF and World Bank will also have to consider the plight of several island nations with middle-income economies that receive less economic support but face daunting environmental challenges.

+Georgieva said this week that vulnerability to climate shocks should be taken into account when the international agencies allocate financial aid.

-She also stressed that countries launching "green" projects can see the added benefit of heightened employment.
+She also stressed that countries launching “green” projects can see the added benefit of heightened employment.—AFP

-"There are opportunities for job creation," she said.
-"Just take, for example, renewable energy -- seven jobs to one in the traditional coal energy sector," even if some training is required.

-"Similarly, reforestation, taking care of land degradation, resilience to climate shocks, these are all labor-intensive activities," Georgieva said.
-"Policymakers need to think about it now."